Melissa B. Pryor(+)

 Mr. Weisman has significant trial and litigation experience in both the criminal and civil spheres.
 He has served as counsel in more than 100 federal criminal matters, and has tried approximately 16 cases to juries, including public corruption matters, fraud, and other federal criminal violations.
 He has handled all stages of the federal criminal process, including pretrial investigation, trial, sentencing, and appeals.
 While at the U.S. Attorney’s Office for the Northern District of Illinois, Mr. Weisman held various supervisory positions including Deputy Chief of General Crimes Section, and Senior Litigation Counsel.
 Additionally, he received several awards for his work, including two national Director’s Awards issued by the Attorney General’s Office.
 Mr. Weisman was selected to the Illinois Super Lawyers list in 2013 and 2014.

 Mr. Weisman has represented commercial clients in civil disputes as well, and has tried several civil matters to federal juries.
 In addition, he has represented private clients in connection with federal investigations and grand jury inquiries, and has conducted internal investigations for corporations and due diligence work on behalf of potential investors.

 Ms. Schwartz practices in federal and state court.
-She has represented clients in cases involving claims of legal malpractice, partnership disputes, and civil rights violations.
+She has represented clients in commercial litigation matters, including professional responsibility matters, legal malpractice cases, and partnership disputes.
+Ms. Schwartz also has experience in family law matters, contract disputes and civil rights litigation.